akeley98/DementedIGPU/README.md

-Download or clone this repo, unzip if needed, open a terminal and navigate to the `DementedIGPU` (or `DementedIGPU-master`) directory, and run `sudo DementedIGPU`.
+Download or clone this repo, unzip if needed, open a terminal and navigate to the `DementedIGPU` (or `DementedIGPU-master`) directory, and run `sudo ./DementedIGPU`.
 There's also this `notify` script that you can target with a keyboard shortcut in order to quickly find out which GPU is running.

+If there's an issue with one step of the script, you can do that step manually and run the script for the other steps; see the sections below to see the steps that correspond to each script.

 # Overview